chroma-core/chroma/examples/deployments/aws-terraform/README.md

 - [Terraform CLI v1.3.4+](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/install-cli)

+> Note: The instructions below assume execution on a Linux/MacOS shell (or Windows WSL).

 ## Deployment with terraform

 This deployment uses Ubuntu 22 as foundation, but you'd like to use a different AMI (non-Debian based image) you may have to adjust the startup script.

 To find AWS EC2 AMIs you can use: